tsmtzs/humanSoundSculpture/PREPARATION.md

 # Preparation
 Performers of *Human Sound Sculpture* use a smartphone device to connect to a local WIFI TLS network.
 By using the browser they direct to the website of the piece.
-Recent versions of the most well-known browsers should work.
+Recent versions of the most well-known browsers should work fine.
 In general, the website should work on every browser that supports the `WebSocket` protocol and the `Web Audio API`.

 Performers direct to the website by typing the `IP` address and the `HTTP` port inside the address bar.
 So, if the `IP` is `192.168.100.1` and the port is `3000`, they should type `https://192.168.100.1:3000`.
 Performers should be informed that the browser will show the warning
 ```